bendc/frontend-guidelines/README.md

 ```
 ### Single declarations

-In instances where a rule set includes only one declaration, consider removing line breaks for readability and faster editing.
+In instances where a rule set includes **only one declaration**, consider removing line breaks for readability and faster editing.
 Any rule set with multiple declarations should be split to separate lines.

 The key factor here is error detection—e.g., a CSS validator stating you have a syntax error on Line 183.
 With a single declaration, there's no missing it.
 With multiple declarations, separate lines is a must for your sanity.